-Want an easy, cheap way how to kill squash bugs, their nymphs, & eggs?
+Want an easy, cheap way to get rid of squash bugs, their nymphs, & eggs?
 Organically control the leaf-footed beetle pests in your garden with this method!

 Most of us who are growing a garden right now can commiserate with one another over the persistent problem of squash bugs (otherwise known as leaf-footed beetles or stink bugs) ravaging our summer squash, pumpkins, cucumbers, and winter squash!
 Well, today I’m going to show you how to kill squash bugs!
 This awesome garden hack is a total game-changer!